gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 All values in SIL are defined via an assignment statement of the form: `<foo> = <bar>`.
 In English, we say `foo` is a value that is defined by the def `bar`.
-Originally, these two concepts were distinct concepts represented by the classes `SILValue` and `ValueBase`.
+Originally, these two concepts were distinctly represented by the classes `SILValue` and `ValueBase`.
 All `ValueBase` defined a list of `SILValue` that were related, but not equivalent to the defining `ValueBase`.
 With the decision to represent multiple return values as instruction projections instead